Solstice contest – 2 days only!

 Thanks.

-Good question Leonie, I guess we should have known this would be asked.
+I suppose you’ve noticed the current weather isn’t exactly clear :) Good question Leonie, I guess we should have known this would be asked.

 This photo was taken by our very own Nicolas Dory, sometime between June 13th and 15th of last week.